-This type of housing is ideal for single apartment hunters with a limited budget and a minimalist lifestyle.
+This type of housing can be ideal for single apartment hunters with a limited budget and a minimalist lifestyle.
 One of the main benefits of living in an efficiency is saving on housing costs.
 This not only pertains to the cost of rent, but also utilities and upkeep.

-Because there is less square footage to work with, it costs less to heat and cool the home.
-Electricity usage is also lower in studio apartments.
+Because there is less square footage to work with, it usually costs less to heat and cool the home.
+Electricity usage is also usually lower in studio apartments.

 If you are worried about feeling cramped in the home, there are ways to make the space feel bigger.
 When hunting for studio apartments, look for spaces with natural light and high ceilings.
 Finding an efficiency with storage space is also essential to maximize the space.

 Like condos and apartments, manufactured and mobile home share many attributes.
 Mobile homes are factory-built homes that can be moved from one location to another.
-While a manufactured home has the same basic structure, it must meet safety and health standards set by the Department of Housing and Urban Development (HUD) in the ‘70s and ‘90s.
+While a manufactured home has the same basic structure, it must meet safety and health standards set by the Department of Housing and Urban Development (HUD).
 As such, manufactured homes are simply newer versions of mobile homes.

-Furthermore, this type of housing costs significantly less than traditional homes.
-This is why it is a great option for families with low incomes.
+Furthermore, this type of housing typically costs significantly less than traditional homes.
+This is why it can be a great option for families with low incomes.
 However, it is important to note that there are zoning restrictions that limit when and where you can keep your home.

 Once you know what you are looking for, the first step in the process is creating a realistic budget.
-When homebuyers think of the costs associated with buying a home, they often think of the sale price only.
+When homebuyers think of the costs associated with buying a home, (learn more here) they often think of the sale price only.
 However, there are numerous costs to consider.

 With this in mind, it is imperative that you conduct a full assessment of your personal finances before making such a big investment.
 Purchasing a home before you are financially stable can land you in deep debt and ruin your credit score.
 To protect yourself against this, doing extensive research is key.